metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 - Disabling it in control panel
 Which means it will not be active only if GPO firewall is not active too.

-To disable control panel firewall so that it's disabled only if GPO firewall is disabled the follow below steps:
+To disable control panel firewall so that it's disabled only if GPO firewall is disabled then follow below steps:

 1. Press start button